-With that mindset, it is easy to see why companies would spend large sums on the Super Bowl: it accounts for some of the most viewed US television broadcasts of all-time (including the top seven) and the ads are seen as an event themselves.
+With that mindset, it is easy to see why companies would spend large sums on the Super Bowl: it accounts for many of the most viewed US television broadcasts of all-time and the ads are seen as an event themselves.
 Where else can they get that many viewers that actually watch the ads?

-This year, Hyundai invested heavily in the Super Bowl, promoting its Elantra with The Chase and Ryanville, and its Genesis with First Date.
-Collectively, the ads have garnered 52.4 million YouTube views, including the first and seventh most viewed Super Bowl spots, and all three were in the top 10 of USA Today’s Ad Meter (including the top spot).
+The same month that companies tried to hijack the “Damn, Daniel!” meme, Hyundai invested heavily in the Super Bowl, promoting its Elantra with The Chase and Ryanville, and its Genesis with First Date.
+Within a month, the ads earned over 52 million YouTube views—including being the first and seventh most-viewed Super Bowl spots—and all three were in the top 10 of USA Today’s Ad Meter, with First Date landing the top spot.7

-But, Hyundai sales only rose 1%, and sales weren’t even driven by the highly advertised Elantra or Genesis, but rather by the Tucson SUV.
+But, Hyundai sales only rose 1%, and sales weren’t even driven by the highly advertised Elantra or Genesis, but rather by the Tucson SUV.8

 This isn’t a unique occurrence: in 2014 VW’s Passat was the most shared Super Bowl ad of all-time.
-Yet, sales ended up being down every month, year over year.
+Yet, sales ended up being down every month, year over year.9

 Forget Fads and Create a Movement